pactilis/gke-whitelist/README.md

 # Whitelist/Unwhitelist ip-range on GKE

-This action whitelistor un-whitelist ip/range on GKE private cluster
+This action whitelist or un-whitelist ip/range on GKE private cluster

 ## Inputs